Autonomous Vehicle Safety In 2025: What Is Verified Right Now?

 Who leads disclosed U.S. driverless ride-hailing scale?

-Waymo currently leads disclosed U.S. robotaxi scale, reporting 15 million total trips completed in 2025.
+Waymo currently leads disclosed U.S. robotaxi scale, reporting 170.7 million fully autonomous rider-only miles as of December 2025.

 What changed in federal AV policy in 2025?